xzhsgdtc/Udacity-Project3-Analyze-US-Census-data/README.md

 In this project I use R to analyze the education level(MS,PhD,Bachelor) vs Sex vs Age vs Salary with various visualizations.

-The Index.html contains all the graph and analyze
+The Index.html contains all the graph and analyze ZiheXuProject3_4.Rmd Contains the R code used for generating the html file